mpeeples2008/ArchNetSci/_book/05-visualization.md

 Fig. 6.16.
 These networks all show the same data based on similarity scores among sites in the U.S. Southwest (ca. AD 1350–1400) but each has a different cutoff for binarization.

 The following chunk of code uses [ceramic similarity data from the SWSN database](data/Figure6_16.Rdata) and defines three different cutoff thresholds for defining edges.
+Note the only difference is the `thresh` argument in the `event2dichot` function.

 ```r